slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

-#### Control position using traditional stepping pulses and direction
+#### Control the position using traditional stepping pulses and direction

 Stepping pulses are handled by the main thread but utilize [increased execution frequency functionality][highfrequencylooprequester] to generate pulses as fast as possible.
 Pulses are therefore limited to whenever the ESP can generate a pulse, and any timing inconsistencies may cause erratic motor noise or operational issues when running the motor.